Kärcher Metal hose trolley HT 80 M / Kit

 Metal hose trolley HT 80 M / Kit

-Hose trolley Kit HT 80 M with hose trolley HT 80 M incl.
-20 m Performance Plus hose (1/2"), spray gun Plus, 4 Universal hose connectors Plus and G3/4 tap adapter.
+Hose trolley kit HT 80 M with hose trolley HT 80 M including.
+20 m PrimoFlex® Plus hose (1/2"), spray gun Plus, four Plus universal hose connectors and 3/4" thread tap connector.

-The HT 80 M hose trolley kit comprises: A HT 80 M metal hose trolley, 20-metre Performance Plus hose (1/2"), a spray gun Plus, four universal hose connectors Plus (3x without, 1x with Aqua Stop) and a G3/4 tap adapter.
+Ready to use hose trolley kit HT 80 M includes: metal trolley HT 80 M, 20 m PrimoFlex® Plus hose (1/2"), one spray gun Plus, four Plus universal hose connectors (three without, one with Aqua Stop) and one 3/4" thread tap connector.
+Hose trolley set ideal for watering medium-sized to large areas and gardens.
+Hose trolley HT 80 M with extremely robust, rust-resistant steel frame and drum.
+Height adjustable frame with ergonomic non-slip grip for ease of use.
+Further features: hose guide, smooth running crank handle and angled hose connector.
+Everything you need for the perfect garden.
+Kärcher innovative hose storage systems set new standards in function, design and quality.
+Modern, compact hose trolleys allow quick and easy hose winding without manual guide.
+Kärcher hose trolleys are compatible with all available click systems.
+Watering with Kärcher is the smart way to water!

 Features and benefits